FlowDSL

 At startup, the runtime:

-3. Compiles the resolved JSON Schema for packet validation
+4. Compiles the resolved JSON Schema for type validation

-If the AsyncAPI document is at an HTTP URL, the runtime fetches it once at startup and caches it:
+If a document is at an HTTP URL, the runtime fetches it once at startup and caches it.

 Handling schema evolution